What is the journey for a farmed shrimp, from birth to slaughter, to plate?

 Importers are often large companies that buy shrimps in vast quantities.
 On arriving in the country, the certifications accompanying the shrimps are checked, and some may be taken for testing purposes by the countries authorities.
 Shrimps are then transported to the buyer’s location for final redistribution.

 Once in the import country, shrimps are redistributed in various ways to the end consumer.

-Once the shrimps are with the buyer, shrimps are redistributed by wholesalers, such as:
+Once the shrimps are with the buyer, shrimps are redistributed by distributors, such as: